Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-It's very interesting.
-I've gotten better at it.
-I've become more cocky as the time goes on.
+I’ve gotten better at it.
+I’ve become more confident as time goes on.

 00:06:53:14 - 00:06:55:08